 Zinc and Premature Graying

-Oxidative stress plays a role in premature graying.
-Zinc, as an antioxidant, may help slow the process.
+Oxidative stress has a role in graying at a premature age.
+Because Zinc acts as an antioxidant, it can be beneficial in slowing down the process.

 Best Zinc Supplements for Hair Growth